The river Wye offers over a hundred miles of outstanding river ideal for Canadian canoeing and kayaking trips from Glasbury to Chepstow.

 The last leg of the River Wye is between Tintern And Chepstow, before it joins the River Seven.
 Canoeing groups must reach Tintern by high tide so you can paddle with the out going current to Chepstow.
 On arriving you’ll see Chepstow castle high upon the cliff top, which gives an impressive backdrop to the finish line.
 Once under the old bridge there is a pontoon to get off the river, with good access and parking close by.

 Today Chepstow is best known for horse racing but historically it was a bordering walled town with a fully functioning port.
 Like all locations on the River Wye, Chepstow is a beautiful town with many visiting tourists each year.
-There are many hotels, B&B’s and guest houses in Chepstow and some fantastic places to eat and drink.
+In addition, there are many hotels, B&B’s and guest houses in Chepstow and some fantastic places to eat and drink.